-- Study Hours: On all weeknights, campus will be a quiet study environment from 7:00-9:00 p.m.
+- Study Hours: On all weeknights, campus will be a quiet study environment from 7:00 to 9:00 p.m.
 On Sundays, 9th and 10th graders will have an afternoon study hall in addition to Quiet House on Sunday night.

-- House Access: Houses will be open during the day, as students will be learning from their rooms if they have a remote day.
+- House Access: Houses will be open during the day, as students will be learning from their rooms if they have a remote class.
 Students may return to their own houses or rooms for free blocks and/or meals.
 Students may study in the CA school library or other indicated spots on campus during free time, if they wish.

-- House Visitation and Sleepovers: Due to COVID-19, there are no visitors at any time inside student houses, including family members or students not living in that house.
+- House Visitation and Sleepovers: Due to COVID-19, no visitors are allowed at any time inside student houses.

 - Late Nights and Lights Out: Health comes first and foremost, and Concord Academy strives to help students learn and maintain healthy sleep habits.
 Therefore, no late nights will be granted.
-All students are expected to turn off their lights before 10:30 p.m. during the week and by 11:30 p.m. on weekends.
+Students are expected to turn off their lights at 10:30 p.m. during the week and 11:30 p.m. on weekends.
 Students are not allowed to use any electronic devices, including their phones, after lights out, thus families and friends are asked not to contact students (by phone, text message, etc.) after lights out.